davidcarboni/restolino/README.md

 Restolino has unreasonable opinions, but if you want to do simple stuff fast you'll find them useful:

+ * If you're a purist, this is not the framework you are looking for.
  * You can only GET /.
 Why would you PUT, POST or DELETE the root?
 You wouldn't.
 If you think you would, your design sucks.
 Implement the `Home` interface, which provides a single method: `get(req, res)`.
  * Annotate your endpoint classes as `@Endpoint`.
  * Endpoint names are lowercased class names.
 More complex, more of your time.
 Get over it.